|Blade Length||165 mm|

 About the Shape - A Nakiri is a vegetable knife.
 Under utilized in the Western kitchen, the Nakiri’s flat blade is meant for the push/pull chopping of vegetables.
 Since the entire flat edge of the knife kisses the cutting board at once, you wont be turning the vegetable into an accordion.
 Accordion vegetables are still connected like a paper doll after you're “done” cutting them.
 To truly understand the awesomeness of a Nakiri we recommend making onion soup your first night with the knife.
 The ease of chopping will blow you away.

-About Masashi Kuroshu -Masashi-san makes a beautifully polished and crazy sharp blade, working entirely by himself hand-forging, sharpening, and putting on the handles.
-He’s also a bit of a risk taker, forging knives in his flip-flops and lighting cigarettes off white-hot knife steel.
-Bad.
-Ass.
 The ultra-sexy kuroshu series is everything a knife should be.
-Razor sharp, super easy to care for, and it cuts like a dream!
-The damascus-clad SLD stainless steel is rugged and reliable, not to mention easy to care for!
+Razor-sharp, super easy to care for, and it cuts like a dream!
+The damascus-clad SLD stainless steel is rugged and reliable, not to mention easy to care for and clad in 32 STUNNING layers of stainless steel on either side!

 • After use, wash the knife by hand with regular dish soap, rinse with hot water and dry by hand immediately.
 Dishwashers are very bad for knives.